README.1ST

 • None

-• The facet counts represent the number of documents that contain this value, respectively they are:
+• The facet counts represent the number of documents that contain these values, respectively they are:

 • 30